galgantar/standard-deviants/index.markdown

 Every cookbook preface is unnecessarily long and emotional.
 We will spare you that part 🥱. <br>
 Every cookbook preface ends with a simple promise: follow these recipes, and you’ll create something unforgettable 😏.<br>
 This one keeps that promise - although what you create might be unforgettable for different reasons.
-Before diving into the dishes, let’s prepare our ingredients. <br>
+Before diving into the dishes, let’s prepare our ingredients.
-Disclaimer: Watch out for 💡 symbols, these are the crucial pieces of information in the cookbook.

 <img src="assets/images/gordon_grocery.png">

 # Ingredients / Dataset
 A good recipe carefully chooses their ingredients.
-After long consideration, we decided to source the base ingredients and seasoning from the [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html), and getting the toppings from [The official Reddit API](https://www.reddit.com/api/v1).
+After long consideration, we decided to source the base ingredients and seasoning from the [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html), and the toppings from [The official Reddit API](https://www.reddit.com/api/v1).

 ## Basic Ingredients - Base Dataset 🧑‍🌾